therrshan/image-captioning/RNN/README.md

 3. feature_extraction.py : Extracts the features from the images in the dataset using the InceptionV3 with pretrained weights from Imagenet.
 4. model.py : The model architecture.
 5. test.py : Has the script to test the model on single images to get the predictions.
 6. train.py : Trains the model.

+The output folder consists of few test images and their predicted captions.
+Models has the saved model weight for the final epoch that we used to test.